go-logr/logr/README.md

         // ... other setup code ...
 ```

-Most apps will call into other libraries, create stuctures to govern the flow,
+Most apps will call into other libraries, create structures to govern the flow,
 etc.  The `logr.Logger` object can be passed to these other libraries, stored
 in structs, or even used as a package-global variable, if needed.
 For example: